Anatomy and Physiology of Gorilla Muscles

 This section provides details on how the Anatomy and Physiology of Gorilla Muscles are adapted to their environmental and behavioral demands.
 Gorillas inhabit dense equatorial forests, using a variety of locomotor and postural behaviors to meet the challenges of this environment.

-The overall architecture of the Anatomy and Physiology of Gorilla Muscles are described, as is its evidence for adaptability to a distinct set of postural and locomotor behaviors.
+The overall architecture and Physiology of Gorilla Muscles are described, as is its evidence for adaptability to a distinct set of postural and locomotor behaviors.
 Furthermore, the basic design of the muscular system of gorillas, including its size, mass distribution, and architectural characteristics, is proposed.

 Anatomy and Physiology of Gorilla Muscles (Gorilla gorilla and G. beringei) are the largest extant group of apes, but what is remarkable is the difference in size between the two extant species in this genus 2.
 The muscular and skeletal systems of gorillas have adapted to their unique body size and weight.